 Then, in 2009, Harry led the team that invented a product called ALEX®, that has now helped more than 10 million employees select their medical insurance and other employee benefits in a way that is simple and engaging.
 In 2011, Harry asked Amanda Lannert, Jellyvision’s long-time business leader to take over as CEO.
 Harry retired from day to day action at Jellyvision in 2018, and now divides his time between being an active Jellyvision board member and playing Jackbox Games with his family and friends.**

 * It was super cool, but had the unfortunate effect of making you want to drive crazy to see what the car would say.

 ** In 2008, Harry took the games company back off the shelf and renamed it Jackbox Games.
-After six years of trying lots of things that didn’t sell, Jackbox finally hit it big with party games that use your mobile device as a controller.
+After six years of trying lots of things that didn’t buy modafinil online, Jackbox finally hit it big with party games that use your mobile device as a controller.
 Fibbage, Drawful and Quiplash are three of the biggest hits out of the soon-to-be 20 games created by Jackbox.